abrehan2/Python-Stash/README.md

 </div>

 # Overview
 <b>Greetings, fellow developers!
-I've compiled some fundamental concepts of Python in one place with the goal of providing you valuable knowledge.
+I've compiled fundamental concepts of Python in one place with the goal of providing you valuable knowledge.
 Happy learning!</b>

 <br>